 - Maturity proceed from PPF account is exempt

 - U/s.
-80D – Payments for medical insurance premium for self & dependent and for dependent parents is allowed as deduction from total income.
+80D – Payments for medical insurance premium for self & dependent and for dependent parents is allowed as a deduction from total income.

-It is a different concept all together.
-Tax Rebate is an amount which is deducted from total tax payable.
-Unlike deductions which are reduced from total income, Tax rebate is an amount which is deducted directly from your taxes.
+It is a different concept altogether.
+A tax Rebate is an amount that is deducted from the total tax payable.
+Unlike deductions which are reduced from total income, a Tax rebate is an amount that is deducted directly from your taxes.